 12 And the Lord said to Moses, 13 “You are to speak to the people of Israel and say, ‘Above all you shall keep my Sabbaths, for this is a sign between me and you throughout your generations, that you may know that I, the Lord, sanctify you.
 14 You shall keep the Sabbath, because it is holy for you.
-Exodus 31:12-14 ESV
+Exodus 31:12-14 (ESV)

-Jesus was often criticized for healing on the Sabbath day.
+When Jesus was criticized for healing on the Sabbath day.
 He replied that 1) it is God’s will that good works be done on the Sabbath, and that, 2) as God, Jesus was Lord of the Sabbath.

 8 “Remember the Sabbath day, to keep it holy.
 9 Six days you shall labor, and do all your work, 10 but the seventh day is a Sabbath to the Lord your God.
 11 For in six days the Lord made heaven and earth, the sea, and all that is in them, and rested on the seventh day.
 Therefore the Lord blessed the Sabbath day and made it holy.
-Exodus 20:8-11 ESV
+Exodus 20:8-11 (ESV)